 DESCRIPTION: French II is an elective course designed for students interested in attaining proficiency in the French language.
 Students must be able to speak French and also be able to write simple paragraphs using vocabulary mastered in French I during the first semester.
 Essays and themes will be written during the first semester.
 Students will present original dialogues and stories in French.
-Emphasis on mastery of the following tenses is reinforced by both written and oral practice: passé compose and the simple future.
+Emphasis on mastery of the following tenses is reinforced by both written and oral practice: passé compose imperfect, simple future, conditional and passé simple.